Mujigo/Memory-Game/README.md

 A memory game with three levels of difficulty.
 Players are rated on the amount of moves needed to win as well as the time taken.
 Once the player has completed a move they have the option to restart the game, but it's not fair play.

 The top 10 players for each level of difficuly will be added to the leader board.
+The leaderboard is stored in the browsers local storage.

 ## Dependecies